EvSecDev/SCMP/README.md

 Well, fear not, for there is a SSH client built into the controller as an easier method of transferring and formatting new files.
 The client will permit you to select files on a remote system and automatically format and add them in the correct location to the local repository.

+If you already know which files you want from a remote host/hosts, then you can use `--remote-files file:///path/to/textfile` to give the controller a list of files to download from the remote host.

-This feature requires that you have installed controller and configured the controller's yaml configuration file with the hosts you want to manage.
+This feature requires that you have installed controller and configured the SSH configuration file with the hosts you want to manage.
-It also requires that the remote host is setup as described in the controller's yaml (port is open, user is allowed, ect.)
+It also requires that the remote host is setup as described in the SSH config (port is open, user is allowed, ect.)

 The interface you will be using for this feature is extremely barebones.
 It looks like this:
 ```